vuejs/docs/src/guide/forms.md

 <span id="vmodel-ime-tip"></span>
 ::: tip Note
 For languages that require an [IME](https://en.wikipedia.org/wiki/Input_method) (Chinese, Japanese, Korean etc.), you'll notice that `v-model` doesn't get updated during IME composition.
-If you want to cater for these updates as well, use `input` event instead.
+If you want to respond to these updates as well, use an `input` event listener and `value` binding instead of using `v-model`.
 :::

 ### Text